dayo2013/alx-system_engineering-devops/0x00-shell_basics/README.md

-File : 2-bring_me_home - script that changes the working directory to the user’s home directory File : 3-listfiles - script that Display current directory contents in a long format File : 9-firstdirdeletion - script that delete directory
+File : 2-bring_me_home - script that changes the working directory to the user’s home directory File : 3-listfiles - script that Display current directory contents in a long format File : 9-firstdirdeletion - script that delete directory File : 10-back script that changes the working directory to the previous one.